Yash08official/Project--Sentiment-Analysis-On-Social-Media-/Week 2/readme.md

 • Model Comparison
 • Threshold Optimization

-A "classification report" is a summary of the performance of a classification model, typically generated using the predictions made by the model and the actual labels from the test dataset.
+<h2>A "classification report" is a summary of the performance of a classification model, typically
+generated using the predictions made by the model and the actual labels from the test dataset.</h2>
 • Metrics Included
 • Interpretation
 • Visualization